 Table of Contents[Hide][Show]

 Planning to climb Mt.
 Washington in New Hampshire?
 You are not alone.
 The Mount Washington summit is visited by more than quarter of a million people from all over the world each year.
-Hiking to the top is the most rewarding way to enjoy the spectacular scenery of White Mountains, but there are less strenuous ways to get there.
+Hiking to the top is the most rewarding way to enjoy the spectacular scenery of White Mountains; it’s one of the best hikes in New Hampshire.
+But there are less strenuous ways to get there.
 Whichever method you choose, you need to come prepared.
 The mountain is beautiful, but it can also be deadly.
 Learn all you need to know before you climb Mt.
 Washington, including how to get there, trails to hike it, other ways to reach the summit of Mount Washington and how to stay safe.

 Hiking Mt.
 Washington NH